chunhualiao/FAROS/README.md

 executables

-The key `fetch` contains the shell command to fetch the application code, for example cloning from a GitHub repo.
-Note that the fetching command can include also a patching file, if needed, provided by the user.
-In this repo we provide patch files for programs in `config.yaml` undr the directory `patches`.
+The key `fetch` contains the shell command to fetch the application code, for example, cloning from a GitHub repo.
+Note that the fetching command can include also a patching file if needed, provided by the user.
+In this repo, we provide patch files for programs in `config.yaml` undr the directory `patches`.
 For example, for some programs, we apply a patch to guard calls to OpenMP runtime functions using the standard approach of enabling those calls within `#ifdef OPENMP